How it all started

 Why we need your support

 Our dogs are placed completely free of charge with clients across Australia.
 It takes two years to train and costs up to $60,000 to provide a qualified Assistance Dog.
-This covers all training, food, veterinary treatment, kennelling costs and placement with a client.
+This covers all training, veterinary treatment, kennelling costs and placement with a client.

 As we receive no government funding, we rely solely on the generosity and philanthropy of individuals and organisations.

 We have an estimated waiting time of up to two years to receive a dog.

 Assistance Dogs Australia